-An overview of the core concepts and applications of database design.
+Regardless of the way you pronounce data, one thing remains constant across all boards: database design.
+In this post, you will learn the core concepts and applications that should be included in any database.
 Brought to you by WANDR, an award winning product strategy and design studio.

 These days, every business and organization must streamline operations.
 A database offers every entity the opportunity to organize information in a succinct way.
 It makes information digest-able.
 This last point is crucial.
 Without the right structure and analytics, a database is nothing more than raw data that makes little sense to most people.

 However, with easy to understand data, businesses can audit, improve, and scale their operations, marketing, and sales.

 There are numerous types of database design.
 Database design is a highly specialized field of study and application.
 Here, we’ll review the fundamentals.

 A database is a set of containers, where information is stored.
 The beauty of a database is that it contains multiple sets of related data.
 The way in which this data intersects is the heart of a database.
 A great database presents this intersection in a logical and useful manner.

 The fundamental idea behind database design is to create a storefront of information that can be organized and accessed according to internal rules.
 Think of it as an “if this, then that” function on the backend, and the solution on the frontend.

 For example, one company might have a database that stores the personal information of customers.
 On the surface, each piece of information seems to have no relationship with the others.
 However, this information may actually have a lot in common.

 In fact, an administrator could search the suburbs from where most of their sales come from.
 Then, they can drill down and present this information according to other rules, such as a breakdown of product types that are popular with different age groups and living locations.